Martin Scorsese: Legacy and honors

-Scorsese receives the Golden Lion for Lifetime Achievement from actress Monica Vitti at the Venice Film Festival in 1995.
+Scorsese receiving the Golden Lion for Lifetime Achievement from actress Monica Vitti at the 1995 Venice Film Festival.

 Scorsese's films have been nominated for numerous awards both nationally and internationally, with an Academy Award win for The Departed.
 In 1991, he received the Golden Plate Award of the American Academy of Achievement.
 In 1997, Scorsese received the AFI Life Achievement Award.
 In 1998, the American Film Institute placed three Scorsese films on their list of the greatest American movies: Raging Bull at No. 24, Taxi Driver at No. 47, and Goodfellas at No. 94.
 For the tenth-anniversary edition of their list, Raging Bull was moved to No. 4, Taxi Driver was moved to No. 52, and Goodfellas was moved to No. 92.
 In 2001, the American Film Institute placed two Scorsese films on their list of the most "heart-pounding movies" in American cinema: Taxi Driver at No. 22 and Raging Bull at No. 51.
-At a ceremony in Paris, France, on January 5, 2005, Martin Scorsese was awarded the French Legion of Honour in recognition of his contribution to cinema.
+At a ceremony in Paris, France, on January 5, 2005, Martin Scorsese was made a Knight of the Order of Arts and Letters (Chevalier des Arts et des Lettres in French) in recognition of his contribution to cinema.
 On February 8, 2006, at the 48th Annual Grammy Awards, Scorsese was awarded the Grammy Award for Best Long Form Music Video for No Direction Home.

 Lynda Myles organized a retrospective of Scorsese's work at the Edinburgh International Film Festival in 1975.

 In 2007, Scorsese was listed among Time magazine's 100 Most Influential People in The World.
 In August 2007, Scorsese was named the second-greatest director of all time in a poll by Total Film magazine, in front of Steven Spielberg and behind Alfred Hitchcock.
 In 2007, Scorsese was honored by the National Italian American Foundation (N.I.A.F.) at the nonprofit's thirty-second Anniversary Gala.
 During the ceremony, Scorsese helped launch N.I.A.F.'s Jack Valenti Institute in memory of former foundation board member and past president of the Motion Picture Association of America (M.P.A.A.)
 Jack Valenti.
 The Institute provides support to Italian film students in the U.S. Scorsese received his award from Mary Margaret Valenti, Jack Valenti's widow.
 Certain pieces of Scorsese's film-related material and personal papers are contained in the Wesleyan University Cinema Archives, to which scholars and media experts from around the world may have full access.
 On September 11, 2007, the Kennedy Center Honors committee, which recognizes career excellence and cultural influence, named Scorsese as one of the honorees for the year.
 On June 17, 2008, the American Film Institute placed two of Scorsese's films on the AFI's 10 Top 10 list: Raging Bull at number one for the Sports genre and Goodfellas at number two for the Gangster genre.
 In 2013, the staff of Entertainment Weekly voted Mean Streets the seventh greatest film ever made.